yig/graphics662-pipeline/README.md

 **Diffuse lighting**.
 Recall that the diffuse component of the BRDF scatters incoming light equally in all directions.
 For a given point on the surface, we want to take in light from all visible directions (the hemisphere aligned with the point's normal) and project it with the cosine term.
 In other words, we are accumulating all visible light from the normal direction.
 This is the same as taking an average of all the visible light and multiplying by the area of integration ($\pi$ for the unit circle we project onto).
 To be accurate, we should take a cosine-weighted average, but an unweighted average will be a close approximation and easy to implement with [mipmaps](https://en.wikipedia.org/wiki/Mipmap).

 The mipmaps of a texture are its image pyramid: the sequence of images obtained by shrinking the width and height by a factor of two each time.
 A $1024 \times 1024$ texture will have mipmap levels $512 \times 512$, $256 \times 256$, and so on down to $1 \times 1$.
 Level 0 is the original texture.
 The maximum mipmap level is (in GLSL) `1 + floor(log2(textureSize(tex,0).x))`.
-The C++ framework we are using automatically generates mipmaps for all loaded textures.
+Our C++ framework automatically generates mipmaps for all loaded textures.
 (In OpenGL, it's as easy as calling `glGenerateMipmap()`.)
 When fetching values from a texture in GLSL, we can use `textureLod( tex, uv, level )` to sample the texture `tex` with texture coordinates `uv` at the given `level`.

+> 🙅: Calling `texture( tex, uv )` will automatically pick a mipmap level, but that's not appropriate for our needs, since the automatic level is chosen based on using the texture sample directly as the pixel color, rather than indirectly as we are doing.

 With our mipmap approximation, we can replace the integral over the diffuse component of the rendering equation: